 Note Raw data should be provided with electronic figures.

-Black-and-white photographs are preferred, although colour photographs will be processed to black-and-white if the contrast is sufficient.
+Black-and-white photographs are preferred, although colour photographs will be processed to black-and-white for printing if the contrast is sufficient.
 It is seldom possible to publish more than two or three photographs illustrating one article.
 Photographs referred to in the text should be termed ‘Plate 1’, ‘Plate 2’, ‘Plate 3’, etc. The plate number and the name of the owner of the copyright of the photograph should be added to the caption of each photograph.

 The Society does not request copyright of photographs appearing in the Yearbook but it is the responsibility of anyone submitting a photograph to obtain permission from the owner of that copyright for publication in the Yearbook.
 When given, the name of the copyright holder is printed underneath the plate in the Yearbook.